Ira A. Fulton Schools of Engineering: History

 Since receiving this transformational gift, the Ira A. Fulton Schools of Engineering have grown in enrollment, programs offered and research expenditures.
 Between 2015 and 2019, research expenditures rose from $89 million to $115 million.

 In 2014, the College of Technology and Innovation on ASU's Polytechnic campus was renamed The Polytechnic School and became the sixth school in the Fulton Schools.

 In August 2021, the Ira A. Fulton Schools of Engineering introduced the seventh Fulton School, the School of Manufacturing Systems and Networks (MSN) on the Polytechnic campus.
 At the same time, the School of Computing, Informatics, and Decision Systems Engineering was renamed the School of Computing and Augmented Intelligence (SCAI).

-Fall 2022 enrollment (21st day census) in the Fulton Schools was 30,297 students total (undergraduate and graduate).
+Fall 2024 enrollment (21st day census) in the Fulton Schools was 32,709 students total (undergraduate and graduate).

-The Fulton Schools employ 390 tenured/tenure-track faculty and have $145 million in research expenditures (FY 2022).
+The Fulton Schools employ 408 tenured/tenure-track faculty and have $265 million in research expenditures (FY 2023).

-In January of 2023, the Fulton Schools announced the core values that define the organization.
-The Fulton Schools values are to: